 Yakitori, which literally means burned chicken, is a Japanese type of skewered chicken which can be bought on literally every street corner in Japan.
-The word ‘yaki’ (burned) makes sense, because traditional yakitori is grilled over a charcoal fire.
+The word ‘yaki’ (焼き, burned) makes sense because traditional yakitori is grilled over a charcoal fire.
 (These days more and more yakitori is grilled on an electrical grill, or on a hot plate.)
-The skewer used for yakitori (it is called a ‘kushi’) is typically made of bamboo, steel or wood, and usually gets burned a little along with the chicken.
+The skewer used for yakitori (is called a ‘kushi’) and is typically made of bamboo, steel or wood, and usually gets burned a little along with the chicken.

-You can buy yakitori in many places in Japan, including izakaya’s and yakiniku’s.
-At the izakaya the chef usually prepares the yakitori, and serves it with salt or with a soy sauce.
-If you decide to go to a yakiniku you are required to grill or barbecue the skewers by yourself.
+You can buy yakitori in many places in Japan, including every izakaya’s and yakiniku’s.
+At the izakaya the chef usually prepares the yakitori, and serves it with salt or with a soy sauce, depending on your choice.
+If you decide to go to a yakiniku it is usually expected that you grill or barbecue the skewers by yourself.
 Beside the usual places you can typically find this lovely meal at events like omatsuri’s and even a lot of convenience stores sell heated yakitori in different flavours.

-Unfortunately not all of us have the chance to go to Japan, or to a good Japanese restaurant.
+Unfortunately not all of us have the chance to go to Japan, or to a good Japanese restaurant to enjoy some delicious yakiniku.
 Do not worry though, you are still able to enjoy the most delicious yakitori.

 Do you want to be able to make the most delicious yakitori in the comfort of your own home?
 A good yakitori grill is just what you need!
 There are a lot of variaties available, and choosing a good grill can be tough.
 There are some things to consider when purchasing a yakitori grill.
 Luckily for you this site will help you avoid the usual pittfals, and make sure that you will be making izakaya-level chicken skewers in no-time!